Tesserae presents the Los Angeles premiere of Meera Kahe, a new cantata by Reena Esmail, coupled with music by Couperin and de la Guerre.

 From distant shores to dazzling stages, this program tells the story of artists who left their homelands in search of new opportunities, bringing with them rich musical traditions that would flourish in America.
 Their works—filled with passion, movement, and innovation—embody the spirit of reinvention and triumph.
 Dai Wei’s Dancing Moonlight shimmers with vibrant energy, blending Eastern and Western influences in a mesmerizing musical dialogue.
 Acclaimed violinist Vijay Gupta takes center stage for Samuel Barber’s Violin Concerto, a work of lyrical beauty and virtuosic brilliance that stands as a testament to Neo-Romanticism.
 Finally, Rachmaninoff’s Symphonic Dances bursts with rhythmic fire and nostalgia, a dazzling reflection on past and future.
 This season finale is one of wonder, resilience, and breathtaking music.

-Vijay Gupta gives his Iris debut with a personal and collaborative program that connects masterworks of the past with the music of our time.
+Violinist and social justice advocate Vijay Gupta gives his Iris debut with a personal and collaborative program that connects masterworks of the past with the music of our time.
+A 2018 recipient of the MacArthur "Genius" Grant, Vijay Gupta is the founding artistic director of Street Symphony, a community of Los Angeles-based musicians creating performances, workshops, and new songs with neighbors recovering from addiction, homelessness and incarceration.
 The evening features Bach’s E Major Partita interwoven with Kurtág’s Signs, Games and Messages, a movement from Darshan by Reena Esmail, and Beethoven’s vibrant Septet in E-flat Major, performed with members of the Iris Collective.

 Tesserae presents the Los Angeles premiere of Meera Kahe, a new cantata by Reena Esmail, coupled with music by Couperin and de la Guerre.